pellepelster/solidblocks/doc/content/cloud/configuration.md

 ## Backup Local

-Provides backup of cloud data to locally attached disk.
-This provider is always automatically added
+Provides backup of cloud data to a disk locally attached to the created VMs

 type: backup_local
 ```